 If you or your group submit the full specialty measure set for the data submission method you chose, EMA won't apply to you.
-For the specialty measure sets that have less than 6 measures, EMA won't apply as long as you submit all measures in the specialty measure set for the data submission method you chose.
-If you submit all quality measures from an available specialty measure set for the data submission method you chose, the quality performance category score denominator will be lowered to the number of measures in the specialty measure set.
+For the specialty measure sets that have fewer than six measures, EMA won't apply if you submit all measures in the specialty measure set for the data submission method you chose.
+If you submit all quality measures from an available specialty measure set with fewer than six measures, the Quality performance category score denominator will be lowered to the number of measures in the specialty measure set regardless of your submission method.